jrpotter/notebook/notes/c23/types/simple.md

 %%ANKI
 Basic
-Assume C23.
-What can be said about the underlying type of an `enum` if its constants are defined with hexadecimal literals?
+Consider an `enum` in C23 with no fixed type.
+What can be said about its underlying type if all constants are defined with hexadecimal literals?
 Back: It may be `signed` or `unsigned`.
 Reference: Gustedt, Jens. _Modern C23_.
 Manning Publications Co, n.d. [https://inria.hal.science/hal-02383654v2/document](https://inria.hal.science/hal-02383654v2/document).
 <!--ID: 1759271567072-->